 The easiest way to get from the airport to the city centre is by bus.
 The number 2 and 8 buses run a service to and from the airport every 10-20 minutes and the journey lasts a duration of 15 - 20 minutes.
 Alternatively, there are also taxi services available offered by the airport that can take you to the city centre.
-This will cost between €20 and €35.
-Public transportation in Salzburg is limited to bus and tram services which are provided by StadtBus and Obus, a ticket will cost about €2.50.
-The bus system is relatively popular but locals and tourists tend to travel on foot given the small size of the city.
+The ATS (Airport Taxitranfer Salzburg) will pick passengers up from the front of the airport and offer limousines and small buses for those with lots of luggage.
+A regular taxi will cost between €20 and €33.
+The city can be accessed by driving by following either the A1 or B1 motorways.

 Salzburg Hauptbahnhof opened in 1860 and offers connections with Austria and the rest of Europe.
 Connections to Germany are especially efficient given its close proximity to Bavaria.
 The facilities that can be found at the station are extensive due to the shopping mall which was constructed in 1996!